MerryMartin/Election-Analysis/README.md

 ### Overview of Election Audit Results
 * The total votes cast in the congressional election was 369,711.
-* The turnout for each county (both percent of the total votes and total number of votes cast) is best illustrated with the graphic below:
+* The turnout for each county (both percent of the total votes and total number of votes cast) is below:
+ * Denver

 ![County_breakdown](https://user-images.githubusercontent.com/115426070/199116381-cc44d62c-9a8b-461d-b753-d379eb7fb76c.png)